 Four Projects in South LA Represent Shift Towards “Art As Infrastructure”

-LA County Arts Commission Civic Art Program began the Creative Graffiti Abatement Project at four sites in South LA County—A.C.
+The Department of Art and Culture's Civic Art Program began the Creative Graffiti Abatement Project at four sites in South LA County—A.C.
 Bilbrew Library, East Rancho Dominguez Park, Victoria Park and Woodcrest Library.
 The project’s aim was to use a combination of physical artwork and community engagement to both increase community involvement at the project site and to reduce graffiti vandalism.
-Throughout the four year project an embedded evaluator documented the implementation and recorded project results, combining them into a report, “Art as Infrastructure: An Evaluation of Civic Art and Public Engagement in Four Communities in South Los Angeles County,” which the Arts Commission releases today.
+Throughout the four year project an embedded evaluator documented the implementation and recorded project results, combining them into a report, “Art as Infrastructure: An Evaluation of Civic Art and Public Engagement in Four Communities in South Los Angeles County,” which Arts and Culture releases today.